duffn/dumb-password-rules/README.rst

 `Minecraft <https://my.minecraft.net>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Using a 16 letter password seems to work.
+Using a 16 character password seems to work.
 Everything else above does not always work.
 Also, passwords that are too long are still changed, so you have to reset them by email.

 |Minecraft|